Nancy Tellem: Warner Bros. and CBS Paramount

-When Lorimar merged with Warner Bros. television, Leslie Moonves became head of WB.
-In 1987, he promoted Tellem to Executive Vice President for Business and Financial Affairs.
-When Moonves became head of CBS Entertainment in 1995, he appointed Tellem the network's Executive Vice President of Business Affairs, and, later, head of CBS Productions, the unit responsible for producing original series for the network.
+When Lorimar merged with Warner Bros. television, Leslie Moonves became head of Warner Bros Television.
+In 1987, he promoted Tellem to Executive Vice President for Business and Financial Affairs and was part of the team that created the landmark shows Friends and ER.
+When Moonves became head of CBS Entertainment in 1995, two years later, he appointed Tellem the network's Executive Vice President of Business Affairs and President of CBS Productions, the unit responsible for producing original series for the network.

 In 1998, Moonves became the president of CBS, and named Tellem his successor.
-That year Tellem ascended to the presidency of CBS Entertainment, where she oversaw programming, development, production, business affairs and network operations.
-She was responsible for deciding which shows appeared on CBS, supervised the prime-time, daytime, late-night and Saturday morning lineup on both CBS and The CW Television Network - the merged network of The WB and UPN - including shows like CSI, Survivor, Everybody Loves Raymond and The King of Queens, and helped create the landmark shows Friends and ER.
+That year Tellem ascended to the presidency of CBS Network Television Entertainment Group, where she oversaw programming, development, production, business affairs and network operations for the CBS Entertainment Network and CBS-Paramount Studios.
+She was responsible for deciding which shows appeared on CBS, supervised the prime-time, daytime, late-night and Saturday morning lineup on both CBS and later, The CW Television Network - the merged network of The WB and UPN - including shows like CSI, Survivor, Everybody Loves Raymond, The King of Queens, and Gossip Girl.
 In 2010, she stepped down as president, and took on a new role as a senior advisor to Moonves.

 Tellem was the second woman in television history, after ABC's Jamie Tarses, to hold the top entertainment post at a major broadcast network.
 In 2003, she was named the third most powerful woman in entertainment by The Hollywood Reporter.
 From 2006 through 2008, Forbes magazine ranked Tellem 75th, 49th and 32nd, respectively, on its annual list of the 100 Most Powerful Women.
 She placed third on Entertainment Weekly's 2008 list of the 25 smartest people in TV for restoring CBS's entire prime-time line-up quickly after the 100-day writers’ strike.

 Microsoft

-In June, 2012, reports surfaced that Microsoft was looking to hire Tellem to head the software giant's entertainment division, which included Zune and the company's Xbox and Xbox Live products.
-In September, 2012, Tellem joined the company as entertainment and digital media president, and set about putting together a team to develop series that would be available exclusively through the Xbox platform.
-She left the company when the studio shut down in October, 2014.
+In June 2012, reports surfaced that Microsoft was looking to hire Tellem to head the software giant's entertainment division, which included the company's Xbox and Xbox Live products.
+In September 2012, Tellem joined the company as entertainment and digital media president, and set about putting together a team to develop entertainment content that would be available exclusively through the Xbox platform.
+She left the company when the studio shut down in October 2014.

 Interlude

-In April, 2015, Tellem became executive chairman and chief media officer of Interlude, a technology company and creator of interactive music videos.
-Tellem had been an advisor and investor in the company, and had joined its board of directors in 2014.
+In April 2015, Tellem became executive chairman and chief media officer of Interlude, a technology company and creator of proprietary technology used in interactive storytelling.
+Interlude is now known as eko.
+Tellem is also an investor in the company, and one of its board of directors.

+BasBlue

+In 2015, Tellem launched BasBlue, Inc. a nonprofit organization providing access, programming, mentorship and education to underrepresented and under-resourced women and non-binary individuals.